webix-hub/docs/data/desktop/overview.md

 <dd>All data containing components can be directly edited on the page, saving users from having to go to a separate page first.</dd>
 <br>
 <dt><a href="desktop/dnd.md">16.
 Drag-and-drop </a></dt>
 <dd>Users have the possibility to drag-and-drop items of the components.
-The library supports both external and internal dnd and allows customizing 'drag', 'drop' operations.
+The library supports both external and internal DND and allows customizing 'drag', 'drop' operations.
 </dd>
 <br>
 <dt><a href="desktop/third_party_integration.md">17.
 Integration with third party libraries </a></dt>